iren42/inception/README.md

 It's a standard to use the same port on your host as the container is using.

 ### Basic commands
+Pull an image to download locally: docker pull nginx:1.23

+Docker Hub is the default registry.

+Run a Docker image:
+docker run nginx:1.23

+Running a Docker image that is not already in your computer, pull that Docker image and run it.

 docker run creates a new container every time, it doesn't re-use the previous container.

 docker ps -a
 to see all running and stopped containers.

-To run the previous container: docker start <container_id>
+To start a container that has already run: docker start <container_id>

 or

 docker start <container_name>

-To override the auto-generated container_name: docker run --name <container_name> -d -p 8080:80 nginx:1.23
+To override the auto-generated container name: docker run --name <container_name> -d -p 8080:80 nginx:1.23

 Delete tous les containers, et leurs volumes: